Serious Lawyers for Serious Injuries

 • Safety: Ensure that your truck is up to code and that there are no issues before heading out on your run.
 Any mechanical error that is overlooked can cost you later.

 It’s easy to assume you know everything and that you can skip the basics.
 What’s the worst that can happen?
 You’ve trained for this, or have been doing it for years.
 But overconfidence and carelessness often lead to ruin and can result in an accident.
 If you have been involved in a truck driving accident, or collision, it is imperative to hire a lawyer to help navigate you through the stressful journey.
-Call us, or visit our office, today to learn more and protect yourself and your livelihood.
+Call us at (505) 388-0066, reach out online, or visit our office, today to learn more and protect yourself and your livelihood.